Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 The HYPRES reference database and the similarity procedures applied to it are appropriate for harmonizing a wide range of soils from a variety of countries and could be used as one of the main methods in a global Soil Reference Library.
-The generic nature of this conversion approach and the fact that it does not rely on multiple, locally developed, regression equations makes it an attractive option for use in a global project.
+The generic nature of this conversion approach, and the fact that it does not rely on multiple, locally developed, regression equations, makes it an attractive option for use in harmonization of global particle size data.

 ### Bulk density